 How Do I Keep My RV Battery Charged When in Storage?

+We've been asked the following question many times over the years: How do I keep my RV battery charged when in storage?
 If your starting battery is going dead in about a month while you vehicle is in storage, it would be fair to assume you are using about 60-75 amps(typical RV sized starting battery) in that period.
 To break it down further, we can assume 2-3 amps per day.

 The first step is to figure out how much of a drain you have.
 Short of having some expensive testing equipment, you can get a fairly accurate estimate by first knowing how large your battery is in storage ability.
 As stated previously, you can figure 75 amps as a safe bet.